What went wrong?

 A quite different explanation comes from a man to whom Bush gave the Presidential Medal of Freedom, and who is the intellectual parent of this collapse: “>speech at Georgetown University earlier this month, he attributed it to “lack of trust in the validity of accounting records of banks and other financial institutions” in the past year.
 Trust!
 Who knew?

 So it’s not competitive markets and “Atlas Shrugged”-style enlightened self-interest that makes economies work.
 It’s “reputation and the trust it fosters.”
 Wealth creation, Greenspan says, requires trusting the people with whom we trade.
 The better your reputation, the more I trust you, the more able I am to take risks and accumulate more capital.
 When people “let concerns for reputation slip” the way they have in recent years, when counterparties are “not always truthful,” lenders are hesitant to lend, and credit freezes up.

 But even an apostle of free markets like Ronald Reagan said, though in a different context, “Trust, but verify.”
-For years, credit-rating agencies like Moody’s and Standard & Poor’s, in the words of Nobel economics laureate Joseph Stiglitz, “performed the alchemy that converted securities from F-rated to A-rated” with no apparent damage to their reputations.
+For years, credit-rating agencies like“>words of Nobel economics laureate Joseph Stiglitz, “performed the alchemy that converted securities from F-rated to A-rated” with no apparent damage to their reputations.

 For years, the sterling reputations of Bear Sterns, Lehman Brothers and Merrill Lynch served as a substitute for transparency.
 For years, federal efforts to monitor the trustworthiness of big banks were fought tooth and nail by the same Alan Greenspan who nevertheless says that trust is everything.